volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 Choosing the right method depends on what would you like to achieve.

-Let's start with listing all possible methods and providing use cases for each and every of them.
+Let's start with listing the most popular methods and providing use cases for each and every of them.

 ## Spread operator